 This item was last sold on : 07/24/17

-Graffiti eggplant is available during the summer and lasting into the early fall months.
+Graffiti eggplants are available during the summer through early fall.

 Recipes that include Graffiti Eggplant.
 One is easiest, three is harder.